Lipsi-li/Arduino-archive/README.md

 # Arduino-archive
-Finished project Arduino, i things this be interesting someone.
-All code write on MictoPython
+Finished project Arduino, i things this be interesting someone All code write on MictoPython